metacraft-labs/dvt-circuits/doc/dkg_verification.md

   \[
   \text{PK}(s_{i,j}) \stackrel{?}{=} p_i(j)
   \]
-  A mismatch here provides verifiable evidence of an invalid share because the homomorphic property of \(\text{PK}\) allows checking the evaluation without knowing the secret coefficients \(a_{i,k}\).
+  A mismatch here provides verifiable evidence of an invalid share because the homomorphic property of \(\text{PK}\) allows checking the evaluation without knowing the secret coefficients \(a_{i,k}\) (Circuit 1).

 If a participant submits a share that cannot be verified or if there is insufficient evidence to validate its correctness, and malicious intent is suspected, then participant \(P_j\) should initiate a **challenge** against \(P_i\) on the public board.

 The challenge must include an expiration timestamp.
-The response to the challenge must be **encrypted using a deterministic ECDH scheme** based on the sender’s published verification vector.
+The response to the challenge must be **encrypted using a deterministic ECDH scheme[5]** based on the sender’s published verification vector.

 Specifically: